It is my expectation that you will benefit from online therapy as all or part of your

 Individual, couples, and family therapy are billed on the basis of a 50 minute hour.
 If an appointment runs longer, you will be charged for the additional time.
 The charge will be determined and prorated on the basis of each additional 15 minutes of time.
 The first session involves assessment and usually lasts for one to one and one-half hours.
 Therapist will discuss with you any further assessment or testing that they feel is appropriate and necessary.
 The fees for these services will also be discussed at this time.

-Payment for professional services are due and payable at the time they are rendered.
-All clients are expected to take care of their fees as services are rendered.
+Payment for professional services are due ONE HOUR PRIOR to scheduled online sessions.
 Any other arrangement is considered a special arrangement and must be discussed in advance with your therapist.
 Delinquent accounts may be referred to a collection agency.
-We accept cash, Visa, and Mastercard.
-For some therapists, collection of insurance benefits or any other arrangement regarding third party payment is the responsibility of the client (parent or guardian, if the client is a dependent child).
 An insurance receipt is available for your convenience in submitting your insurance claim.
 Additional copies can be made for you on request.

 ASSESSMENT AND/OR TESTING: